Imagine This Growing up With My Brother John Lennon – a Book Review

 It’s no secret that I’m a huge John Lennon fan.
 When I saw this title, written by Lennon’s sister, Julia Baird, I had to have it.
 Check out the photo on the back cover.
 Is she not John in feminine form?
 There’s no doubt she is who she says she is.

 Wait until you read the book.
-Only a sister could pen the emotional pain that the Lennon children were subjected to.
+Only a sister could pen the emotional pain to which the Lennon children were subjected.
 That pain has driven all of them throughout their lives.

 Julia carries on despite having suffered so many losses in her life.
 You’ll learn how she turned that pain around and now works with troubled adolescents.

 John tried to carry on, but Mark David Chapman snipped his search for personal peace when he was just forty years into his journey.

 This is not about John Lennon’s death, but about his life, as told by his sister Julia Baird.

 Long before he became a star, John Lennon was a brother.
 He was the first born child of Julia Stanley and Alfred “Alf” Lennon.
 Birth date: October 9, 1940.
 Birthplace: Liverpool, England.

 Julia came third (March 5th 1947), when mom Julia hooked up with John “Bobby” Dykins.
 Sister Jacqueline “Jackie” entered the world in 1949.

 It wasn’t until John and most of the family had died that it was discovered there was a child born between John and Julia, the result of an affair their mother had while John’s dad was away at sea.
 Her name was Victoria, mother Julia’s favorite female name.
 However, she was forced to give her baby girl up by her stringent family.
 Julia Baird didn’t learn of Victoria’s existence until after John’s death; that she, John and Jackie had another sister.
 She was renamed Ingrid by her adopted family.
 John never knew.